pulumi/terraform-provider-aws/website/docs/r/route53_record.html.markdown

 ### NS and SOA Record Management

 When creating Route 53 zones, the `NS` and `SOA` records for the zone are automatically created.
-Enabling the `allow_overwrite` argument will allow managing these records in a single Terraform run without the requirement for `terraform import`.
+Enabling the `allow_overwrite` argument will allow managing these records in a single deployment without the requirement for `import`.

 ```hcl
 resource "aws_route53_zone" "example" {